-With the help of SET command, we can update the data we have saved previously.
-We can also put come conditions to SET update for specific data.
+With the help of the SET command, we can update the data we have saved previously.
+We can also put some conditions to SET update for specific data.

 SELECT Student SET phone = ‘7070707070’ WHERE roll_no = 7;

-With the help of DELETE command, we can delete rows of the table.
+With the help of the DELETE command, we can delete rows of the table.

 DELETE FROM Student WHERE roll_no = 7;

-In SQL we have a special function which we can apply on our string data to customize it.
+In SQL, we have special functions that we can apply to our string data to customize it.
 These are known as strings functions.
 The following table enumerates the various strings functions in SQL: